LearnOnDemandSystems/docs/lod/create-cloud-subscription-pool.md

 1. Select a cloud platform from the **Cloud Platform** drop-down menu.

-1. Select a pool type from the **Pool Type** drop-down menu.

-   > Choose Manual for Azure or choose Automated for AWS
+1. Select a pool type from the **Pool Type** drop-down menu. (choose Manual for Azure or choose Automated for AWS)

-1. Select a subscription mode from the **Subscription Mode** drop-down menu.

-   > Choose Shared for Azure or choose Dedicated for AWS
+1. Select a subscription mode from the **Subscription Mode** drop-down menu. (choose Shared for Azure or choose Dedicated for AWS)

 1. Assign values to **Name**, **Organization**, and any optional fields you want to use.